AdobeDocs/analytics.en/help/components/c-marketing-channels/mchannel-best-practices.md

 Direct and Internal/Session Refresh channels are not recommended for use with custom attribution models (Attribution IQ).

 What if your organization already has Direct and Session Refresh configured?
-In this case, we recommend that you create a classification for your Marketing Channels and leave those two channels unclassified.
+In this case, we recommend that you [create a classification](https://experienceleague.adobe.com/docs/analytics/components/marketing-channels/classifictions-mchannel.html?lang=en) for First Touch/Last Touch and leave Direct and Session Refresh channels unclassified.
 The classified dimension will yield the same Attribution IQ results as if those channels were never configured.

 ![](assets/direct-session-refresh.png)